Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

 \subsection{Nonparametric confidence sequences via sequential testing}

 As seen above, it is straightforward to derive a confidence interval for $\mu$ by resorting to a nonparametric concentration inequality like Hoeffding's.
-In contrast, it is also well-known that CIs are inversions of families of hypothesis tests (as we will see below), so one could presumably derive CIs by first specifying tests.
-However, the literature on nonparametric concentration inequalities, such as Hoeffding's, has not commonly utilized a hypothesis testing perspective to derive concentration bounds; for example the excellent 480-page book on concentration by ~\citet*{boucheron_concentration_2013} has no examples of such an approach.
-This is presumably because the underlying nonparametric tests may be quite challenging themselves, and one may not have nonasymptotically valid solutions or closed-form analytic expressions for these tests.
-This is in contrast to parametric problems, where it may be easy to calculate a $p$-value based on likelihood ratios.
+In contrast, it is also well known that CIs are inversions of families of hypothesis tests (as we will see below), so one could presumably derive CIs by first specifying tests.
+However, the literature on nonparametric concentration inequalities, such as Hoeffding's, has not commonly utilized a hypothesis testing perspective to derive concentration bounds; for example the excellent book on concentration by~\citet*{boucheron_concentration_2013} has no examples of such an approach.
+This is presumably because the underlying nonparametric, composite hypothesis tests may be quite challenging themselves, and one may not have nonasymptotically valid solutions or closed-form analytic expressions for these tests.
+This is in contrast to simple parametric nulls, where it is often easy to calculate a $p$-value based on likelihood ratios.
 In abandoning parametrics, and thus abandoning likelihood ratios, it may be unclear how to define a powerful test or calculate a nonasymptotically valid $p$-value.
-This is where betting, ``$e$-values'' and nonnegative martingales come to the rescue, and we will utilize them to present a ``computational approach to nonparametric concentration inequalities'': \citet[Proposition 4]{ramdas2020admissible} prove that not only do likelihood ratios form nonnegative martingales, but every nonnegative martingale is a (nonparametric, composite) likelihood ratio.
+This is where betting and test (super)martingales come to the rescue. \citet[Proposition 4]{ramdas2020admissible} prove that not only do likelihood ratios form test martingales, but every (nonparametric, composite) test martingale is also a (nonparametric, composite) likelihood ratio.

-It will be useful to carefully spell out our approach, which we record below. \begin{theorem}[4-step procedure for supermartingale confidence sets] Suppose we observe $[0, 1]$-valued random variables $(X_t)_{t=1}^\infty \sim P$ from some distribution $P \in \Pcal^\mu$ for some unknown $\mu \in [0, 1]$.
-Consider the following `4-step procedure for supermartingale-based confidence sets':